SamvPy/pi-PrimeNovo/README.md

 We will release the future model update (user-interface, new model weight, optimized modules etc) here, please leave a **star** and **watching** if you want to get notified and follow up.
 ![prime](./assets/PrimeNovo.png)

+## Update：
+Jan.
+2024: For people who wants to further understand the PMC algorithm designs, please refer to the paper here : [link](https://proceedings.neurips.cc/paper_files/paper/2022/hash/bb0f9af6a4881ccb6e14c11b8b4be710-Abstract-Conference.html)
+The algorithms are of the high similarity with different application in NLP rather than in De Novo Sequencing.

 ## Environment Setup

 Note: we have developed our algorithm in CentOS Linux Version 7, other OS system need to check compability themselves.